rohithgitz/Streamlining-AWS-CI-CD/README.md

+# Project Summary:
+I've created this project to setting up an AWS CI/CD (Continuous Integration/Continuous Deployment) pipeline using various AWS services like CodeCommit, CodeBuild, CodeDeploy, S3, and CodePipeline.
+This pipeline enables seamless code integration, testing, and deployment, ensuring efficient software development practices.

+# Key Components:

+# AWS CodeCommit:
+A secure and scalable Git repository service for hosting code, facilitating collaboration, version control, and integration with other AWS services.
+# AWS CodeBuild:
+A fully managed build service that compiles source code, runs tests, and produces deployable artifacts.
+# AWS CodeDeploy:
+Automates code deployments to various compute services such as EC2 instances, providing a consistent deployment process.
+# AWS S3:
+Used for storing artifacts and files, enabling easy access and versioning.
+# AWS CodePipeline:
+A continuous integration and continuous delivery service that orchestrates the CI/CD workflow, integrating various AWS tools seamlessly.

+# Project Steps:

+# Setting Up CodeCommit:
+Creating a repository in CodeCommit, configuring access permissions, and cloning the repository locally for development.
+# Local Development and Code Commit:
+Developing code locally, committing changes to the CodeCommit repository, and pushing changes for version control.
+# Configuring CodeBuild:
+Setting up a CodeBuild project to automate build processes, defining build specifications, and pushing the build artifacts to S3.
+# Deploying with CodeDeploy:
+Creating a deployment application and group in CodeDeploy, configuring EC2 instances, and deploying the application using appspec.yaml files.
+# Building the CodePipeline:
+Creating a CI/CD pipeline in CodePipeline, integrating CodeCommit, CodeBuild, and CodeDeploy stages, and automating the entire deployment process.

 # Streamlining-AWS-CI-CD
 ## A Step-by-Step Guide to Building an AWS CI/CD Pipeline with CodeCommit, CodeBuild,CodeDeploy,S3, CodePipeline
 ## Let us know about AWS CodeCommit :